 Ask your doctor which medicines you should still take on the day of your surgery.

-Manage your medical problems
+Manage your Medical Problems

-If you have diabetes, heart disease, or any other medical problems, your surgeon will have you see the doctors who treat you for these problems.
+If you have diabetes, heart disease, or other medical problems, your surgeon will have you see the doctors who treat you for these problems.
 Your risk of problems after surgery will be lower if you have diabetes and other medical conditions under control before surgery.